daveolker/Populate-HPE-Synergy/README.md

 The Populate HPE Synergy scripts work with the Data Center Simulator to instantiate all of the simulated hardware and components availble in the appliance, making it a much more feature-rich environment to demonstrate and learn how to use features such as Server Profile Templates, Server Profiles, etc.

 # How to use the scripts
 This package contains two primary scripts and one configuration file.
 These are PowerShell scripts and they require the HPE OneView PowerShell library found here: https://github.com/HewlettPackard/POSH-HPOneView.
+It is strongly recommended to use the latest version of the PowerShell library to take advantage of the latest features, new OneView/Synergy capabilities, and defect fixes.

 ## Populate_HPE_Synergy.ps1
 This script connects with the Synergy DCS appliance and discovers/configures all the simulated hardware.
 When the script is run, it prompts for the hostname or IP address of the Synergy appliance, the Administrator user name (usually Administrator), and the Administrator password.